MechanicalOrange/cli/wallet_cli/README.md

  * account creation
  * transfer of hbar to any account
  * getting the balance of any account
- * getting the info of any account (primary form for now)
  * staking (coming soon)
  * support of multiple accounts
- * free (only Hedera fees if mainnet is used)

 ## Installation